mi-sts/spbu_python_homeworks/README.md

 ### Final work #6:
 * Implement a telegram bot that uses neural networks to process any data.

-I have decide to implement a bot which stylizes the photos sent by the user under the anime style.
+  I have decided to implement a bot which stylizes the photos sent by the user under the anime style.